Deploy and integrate an Amazon Bedrock agent into your application - Amazon Bedrock

 See code examples

-2. Deploy your agent by setting up your application to make an InvokeAgent request (see link for request and response formats and field details) with an Agents for Amazon Bedrock runtime endpoint.
+2. Deploy your agent by setting up your application to make an InvokeAgent request with an Agents for Amazon Bedrock runtime endpoint.
 In the agentAliasId field, specify the ID of the alias pointing to the version of the agent that you want to use.